cinghie/wordpress-starter-pack/wp-content/plugins/woo-order-export-lite/readme.txt

 = Is it compatible with "WooCommerce Custom Orders Table" plugin (by Liquid Web) ? = No, as we provide a lot of filters which can not be implemented using WooCommerce classes.
 So we use direct access to database/tables.

+= Where does free version save files? =
+Free version doesn't save generated file on your webserver, you can only download it using browser.

 = Can I request any new feature ? =
 Yes, you can email a request to aprokaev@gmail.com.
 We intensively develop this plugin.